top of page

 • Job Ad: Well-written job postings have the potential to draw in a higher number of qualified candidates and reduce the time needed to fill a position.

-• Talent Pools: Access to ready-made talent pools reduces sourcing costs.
+• Talent Pools: Access to ready-made talent pools reduces candidate sourcing costs.
 Recruitment Process Outsourcing (RPO) providers excel in activating tactics to lower cost per hire.

 What is the Cost of a Bad Hire?

-A bad hiring decision can result in a financial impact ranging from 50% to 150% of the employee's salary, with the process of finding a replacement taking up to several months for a company.
+A bad hiring decision can result in a financial impact ranging from 50% to 150% of the employee's base salary, with the process of finding a replacement taking up to several months for a company.

 Employee retention and engagement significantly influence the cost per hire.
 Elevated turnover rates and low engagement levels can create a continual demand for new hires, subsequently increasing recruitment costs.